-At City of Hope, our goal is to ensure treatment is not only effective, but also comprehensive and compassionate.
+At City of Hope, our goal is to ensure treatment for bile duct cancer is not only effective, but also comprehensive and compassionate.
 Our skilled team of specialists design customized treatment programs using the latest technologies and capabilities available.

 Experience of the surgeon is a key factor and City of Hope offers several surgical options for removing the tumor.
 These include: